postsharp/Metalama.Documentation/content/conceptual/configuration/troubleshooting-unattended-build.md

 ### Example: enabling logging

-In the next example, you can find the resulting `diagnostics.json` file after editing it.
+In the following example, you can find the resulting `diagnostics.json` file after editing it.

 Here, logging is enabled for the compiler process and all categories.